 For certain individuals, there may be advantages in a final salary pension transfer including:

 1.Transfer values relative to future pension entitlements are higher now than ever before.
 In some cases they can be forty times (or more) multiple of the initial annual payment offered by the final salary pension scheme.
-For example those entitled to a final salary pension of £25,000p.a may be offered a transfer value of £1,000,000.
+For example those entitled to a final salary pension of £25,000 p.a. may be offered a transfer value of £1,000,000.

 2.The new tax rules (effective April 2015) mean it is now possible to transfer the value of a final salary pension scheme in order to bequeath it to children after you die.
-The 55% tax rate that applied has been scrapped which means beneficiaries will pay no tax when inheriting the benefits if you die before age 75 and only pay tax at their marginal rate of income tax when withdrawing benefits if you are over 75 at death.
+The 55% tax rate that applied has been scrapped which means beneficiaries will pay no tax when inheriting the benefits if you die before age 75 and only pay tax at their marginal rate of income tax when withdrawing benefits if you are over 75 at date of death.

 3.A transfer offers you flexibility over how much you draw from your fund and when.
 It is probable you may wish to draw significantly more in your mid to late 60’s than in your early 80’s.
 A final salary pension does not offer this flexibility.

-7.Transferring out of a final salary pension scheme and drawing benefits from a personal pension arrangement can also be more tax efficient in certain circumstances but this is a complex subject covered in more detail in our free guide to final salary pension transfers.
+6.Transferring out of a final salary pension scheme and drawing benefits from a personal pension arrangement can also be more tax efficient in certain circumstances but this is a complex subject covered in more detail in our free guide to final salary pension transfers.

 Of course, this does not mean schemes will fail to honour their original commitments but for some there will be little choice but to try to re-negotiate terms or change calculations.
-In the worst case some schemes may fail and fall into the Pension Protection fund.
+In the worst case some schemes may fail and move into the Pension Protection fund.

 FINAL SALARY PENSION TRANSFER – RISK FACTORS